ismarapw/ML-from-scratch/README.md

 # ML-from-scratch
-A repository to dump popular ML algorithms from scratch.
+A repository to archive popular ML algorithms from scratch.